 Shelving/Storage: To maximize space, the shelving was increased from 10-14 feet high in previous facilities, to the current 29-foot high shelving units (385,000 shelves).
 The staff uses a network of catwalks to move throughout the area.
 Other features:

 - Strict temperature/humidity, based on types of files stored in each of the 15 bays

 - Equipped with particulate and ultraviolet filtration

-Preservation Lab: Almost 30,000 SF of the office building is a dedicated pressurized laboratory.
+Preservation Lab: Almost 30,000 sq. ft. of the office building is a dedicated pressurized laboratory.
 The primary purpose of this laboratory is the restoration of almost 6 million American files burned in a 1973 fire.
-The laboratory also has capabilities of work with records damaged by fire, water, stains, and simply age.
-Specialized equipment includes control vacuums, specialized sinks, dark rooms, fume hoods, chemical control, and specialized digital equipment.
+The laboratory also has capabilities of working with records damaged by fire, water, stains and simply age.
+Specialized equipment includes control vacuums, specialized sinks, dark rooms, fume hoods, chemical control and specialized digital equipment.

 Multipurpose Room: For exhibits featuring special collections with full audio-visual capabilities.
 Features specially coated exterior glazing and light fixtures to minimize exposure to harmful ultraviolet light.